soltaniehha/R-Bootcamp/README.md

 Another nice feature that Binder provides is RStudio.
 To start a new RStudio session through binder click on *RStudio Session* under *New*.

-### Credit <a class="anchor" id="credit"></a>
+### Credits
-* In these notebooks I have used a modified version of the content and several examples from [R for Data Science](https://www.amazon.com/Data-Science-Transform-Visualize-Model/dp/1491910399) by Hadley Wickham and Garrett Grolemund.
+* In the notebooks I have used a modified version of the content and several examples from [R for Data Science](https://www.amazon.com/Data-Science-Transform-Visualize-Model/dp/1491910399) by Hadley Wickham and Garrett Grolemund.
 This book is under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/us/) License.
 * [Understanding Different Vvisualization Layers of ggplot](https://skillgaze.com/2017/10/31/understanding-different-visualization-layers-of-ggplot/)